planttheidea/moize/README.md

 #### add(key, value)

-This will manually add the _value_ at _key_ in cache if _key_ does not already exist. _key_ is an `Array` of values, meant to reflect the arguments passed to the method.
+This will manually add the _value_ at _key_ in cache if _key_ does not already exist. _key_ should be an `Array` of values, meant to reflect the arguments passed to the method.

 ```javascript
 // single parameter is straightforward